-- Participate in ASTC project evaluation, including completing pre- and post-surveys; participating in an interview with ASTC’s evaluator; collecting a small sample of audience feedback; and/or collecting consents from audience members for follow-up phone interviews with ASTC’s evaluator
+- Participate in ASTC project evaluation, including completing pre- and post-surveys; participating in an interview with ASTC’s evaluator; facilitating the collection of a small sample of visitor feedback; and/or collecting consent forms from visitors for follow-up phone interviews with ASTC’s evaluator

-- Participate in outreach to inform the field about your project, such as participation in an ASTC conference session, presenting at an ASTC-hosted webinar, and/or writing a blog post about your museum’s project
+- Participate in outreach to inform the field about your project, such as participation in an ASTC conference session, presenting at an ASTC-hosted webinar, creating a short video, and/or writing a blog post about your museum’s project

-- A project plan that incorporates a visual representation component such as the use of photos and/or videos, especially media from the IF/THEN® Collection
+- A plan that incorporates a visual representation component, such as the use of photos and/or videos, especially media from the IF/THEN® Collection

-- A clear description and explanation for how the proposed project will have a maximum impact on museum spaces and content, including reaching a significant number of the museum’s audience and having a lasting impact beyond the grant period
+- A clear description and explanation for how the proposed project will have a maximum impact on museum spaces and content including reaching a significant portion of the museum’s audience and having a lasting impact beyond the duration of the project timeline

-Applications will be reviewed by a committee consisting of peer reviewers as well as ASTC and National Girls Collaborative Project staff.
-Awards will be selected based upon the merit of the projects proposed, with criteria including:
+Applications will be reviewed by a committee of peer reviewers, ASTC staff, and National Girls Collaborative Project staff.
+Awards will be selected based on the merit of the projects proposed, with criteria including: